The Eclipse IP Process in Eight Cartoons

 (With a tip of the hat to xkcd.)

 Committers can write code in the source code repository.

-Contributors must attach their contributions to bugzilla for a committer to review and commit.
+Contributors must attach their contributions to Gerrit or Bugzilla for a committer to review and commit.

 Big chunks of code from contributors (and, of course, initial contributions to projects) must

 be reviewed and approved by Eclipse Legal via the CQ (Contribution Questionnaire) process.

 Third party code and libraries must be reviewed and approved via a CQ.

 Code with cryptography and other interesting issues must be reviewed and approved via a CQ.

 Projects must have a release review, including Eclipse Legal approval

 of dots on i's and crosses on t's (about files, copyrights, ...), before an official release.